Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 Jatoba is one of the hardest choices for wood flooring.
 It is roughly eighty-one percent harder than red oak, seventy-eight percent harder than ash, about sixty-two percent harder than hard maple, close to twenty-three percent harder than jarrah, and is just over six percent harder than santos mahogany’s ranking of 2200.

-In view of its high density and interlocked grain, Brazilian cherry is difficult to saw and plane; however, it sands nicely to a smooth surface.
+In view of its high density and interlocked grain, jatoba is difficult to saw and plane; however, it sands nicely to a smooth surface.
 Due to its hardness, nailing may require pre-drilling and adjustment of the angle of penetration.

 Learn more about available grades of